 - 1. Monitor legislation and regulations affecting labor relations, employee rights, benefits, and working conditions.
 Preserve a balance between the needs of the employees and the resources of public employers that have a legal fiduciary responsibility to taxpayers. - 2.
-Monitor any legislation affecting workers compensation that impacts employee benefits, control of costs, and, in particular, changes that affect self-insured employers. - 3.
+Monitor any legislation affecting workers workers' compensation that impacts employee benefits, control of costs, and in particular, changes that affect self-insured employers. - 3.
 Monitor legislation affecting the liability of public entities, particularly in personal injury or other civil wrong legal actions.

-IV.
+V-IV.
 Environmental

 - 1. Monitor legislation and regulatory proposals related to management of the Sacramento-San Joaquin River Delta (Estuary) in the context of rising sea level and ecosystems functions, including those that would potentially impact existing and proposed transportation facilities such as State Routes 12, 84, and 113. - 2.
-Seek funding for vulnerability assessment, adaptation and projects implementation for sea-level rise, flood protection and climate change in relation to existing and proposed transportation facilities in Solano County, including State Route 37, State Route 12, and I-80.
+Seek funding for vulnerability assessment, adaptation and projects implementation for sea-level rise, fires, flood protection and climate change in relation to existing and proposed transportation facilities in Solano County, including State Route 37, State Route 12, and I-80.
 (Objective #5) - 3.
 Monitor proposals to designate new species as threatened or endangered under either the federal or state Endangered Species Acts.
 Monitor proposals to designate new "critical habitat" in areas that will impact existing and proposed transportation facilities. - 4.
-Monitor the establishment of environmental impact mitigation banks to ensure that they do not restrict reasonably foreseeable transportation improvements. - 5.
+Monitor the establishment of environmental impact mitigation banks to ensure that they do not restrict reasonably foreseeable transportation improvements.
+(Section II Climate Change/Air Quality, #6). - 5.
 Monitor legislation and regulations that would impose requirements on highway construction to contain stormwater runoff. - 6.
 Advocate for regulations that increase safety pertaining to the transport of volatile and hazardous materials. - 7.
-Monitor and support provisions in federal law Infrastructure Investment and Jobs Act (IIJA), that further streamline the environmental review and permitting process to allow projects to advace more quickly and more cost effectively. - 8.
+Monitor and support provisions in federal law -Infrastructure Investment and Jobs Act (IIJA), that further streamline the environmental review and permitting process to allow projects to advance more quickly and more cost effectively. - 8.
 Support and monitor MTC's Climate resiliency implementation efforts, including projects such as the SR 37 Corridor.

-٧. Water Transport
+VI.V.
+Water Transport

-1. Protect existing sources of operating and capital support for San Francisco Bay Ferry service operated by WETA which do not jeopardize transit operating funds for SolanoExpress intercity bus operations and SolTrans, and includes additional operating funds and capital improvements for the Vallejo segment of the SF Bay Ferry.
+Protect existing sources of operating and capital support for San Francisco Bay Ferry service operated by WETA which do not jeopardize transit operating funds for SolanoExpress intercity bus operations and local transit operators. and SolTrans, and This includes additional operating funds and capital improvements for the Vallejo segment of the SF Bay Ferry.

 - 2. Support efforts to restore the level of service directly between Vallejo and San Francisco as well as capacity improvements at the Vallejo Station that support the increased service of Ferry Operations as a result of RM3.
 Support efforts to reduce overall travel time between Solano County and San Francisco Ferry Terminals. - 3.
-Seek funding opportunities for passenger and freight water transport operations and infrastructure. - 4.
-Support recommendations of the Water Transit Study including water transit options between Solano, Contra Costa, Marin, and San Francisco counties where feasible.
+Seek funding opportunities for passenger and freight water transport operations and infrastructure. - 4.3.
+Support recommendations of the STA's Water Transit Feasibility Study including water transit options between Solano, Contra Costa, Marin, and San Francisco counties where feasible.

-VI.
+41.VI.
 Funding